external facebook instagramlinkedin pinterest playsearch twitteryoutube

 When to Start Indoors

 Tomato plants are regularly started indoors from 4-6 weeks before the last spring frost and transplanted outdoors when soils have warmed.
 Plant tomato seeds ¼ inch deep into small containers of potting soil, making sure to keep soil moist.
-Transplant tray-grown seedlings into 3-inch pots when two to three leaves have formed, keeping plants in a light, well-ventilated location.
+Pot up tray-grown seedlings into 3-inch pots when two to three leaves have formed, keeping plants in a light, well-ventilated location.
+Learn how to pot up tomato seedlings.

 When to Transplant